edtomb/FEH22-Robotics_Project-E1/README.md

 written in C++ and designed to run on the FEH Proteus.

 The goal of the project was to design a robot that would manuver around a diner themed course as pictured below, completing various tasks along the way, such as flipping a burger, dispensing soft serve, returning a tray to the sink, changing the song on a jukebox, and sliding an order ticket.
-This project was done in collaboration with my amazing teamates, Sammy Aidja, Jack Behling, and Kailash Sastry, without whom this would not have been possible.

 ![353188EC-BFF1-400D-9ABD-D0BCC081F463](https://user-images.githubusercontent.com/29485670/178905335-8690a4d2-901f-4105-a5b7-61925ce0dc33.jpeg)